 What is GriffinSearch?

-GriffinSearch is a new search engine powered by software from EBSCO that works in tandem with nearly all of the Library’s databases and other resources.
+GriffinSearch is a search engine powered by EBSCO that works in tandem with nearly all of the Library’s databases and other resources.
 One search will return articles from magazines, newspapers, journals, reference sources and e-books as well as records for books and videos from the Library catalog.

 How do I search GriffinSearch?